JamBrains/service-sdk/README.md

 You can build the Docker image also on Debian or other systems with `podman build -t service-builder .` (or `docker build -t service-builder .`) and then change the expected image name in the `.env` file to `service-builder`.

+If you do not want to use Docker at all, you can also build the dependencies manually like described in [here](https://github.com/JamBrains/polkaports).
+You then still have to modify the `compile` step of the [Justfile](examples/Justfile) to use it directly.

 ## Run the Service

 You need checkout branch `oty-pvm-pba-demo` and run the test tagged with `only` in the file `packages/gm-core/test/jam/pvm/blob_test.exs`.
 Concretely: